 The school also works closely with the local careers service; New Directions.
 New Directions is a careers, information and advice service for young people within Blackburn and Darwen.
 They can provide pupils and their parents and carers with the support they need to enter into employment, education or training.

-The school’s New Directions Advisor is Janet Hope, Careers appointments can be booked through, the school Careers Lead Mr Doohan or a member of the school’s Pastoral Team.
+The school’s New Directions Advisor is Janet Hope – Holden, Careers appointments can be booked through, the school Careers Lead Mr Doohan or a member of the school’s Pastoral Team.

 They offer advice on:

 - Employment options

 - College courses including A-levels, T-levels & vocational course

 - Volunteering opportunities

 This service is available to all students throughout the year and is available at Careers Events and Parent’s Consultation days on request.

 Parents / Carers can contact Janet via the Careers Team email: email@example.com

 Further information about the school careers programme can be found in the Parent/Carers guide below: